State Central Library, Kerala: Sections

-A Library science certification course in place.

 Digital library

-Library has a digital collection in searchable format of 709 books, in English and Malayalam.
+The library has a searchable digital collection containing 707 rare documents, in English and Malayalam, and 480 digitised books in English.

 Children's library

-The New Heritage Model building within the campus is devoted for Children's library.
-A multimedia Section is also functioning in this building.
+The New Heritage Model building within the campus is devoted for children's library.
+A multimedia section is also functioning in this building.

-The library is also conducting a certificate course in Library and information science.
+The library is also conducting a certificate course in library and information science.